Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/checkboxify-your-images-with-javascript.md

 We are creating checkbox art! ✅

-I don't know if this was an official art-form, but now it is.
+I don't know if this was an official art form, but now it is.

 The result will look like this: